- Honesty Is the Best Policy

 How to Repair Employment Gaps

 This guide describes several methods to counteract employment gaps.
-The methods include how to explain them, how to mitigate their appearance on your resume and how to plan for them in the future.
+These methods include how to explain them.
+How to mitigate their appearance on your resume.
+And how to plan for them in the future.
 Below we have addressed many common issues that cause these gaps.
 If your issue is not listed here, you should be able to gather strategies from similar problems and develop a new solution.
 If you expect to create a gap in the future, you can use some of these methods to formulate a plan to address it now, so you will have done what was needed to mitigate it.
 Starting your own business is also a route you might consider if you feel that working for someone else is something you don't want to do anymore.